mapbox/leaflet-omnivore/README.md

 This is a work inspired by [leaflet-omnivore](https://github.com/mapbox/leaflet-omnivore).

-A maptalks.js's plugin for geographic data format supports.
+A maptalks.js's plugin for geographic data format supports, convert various data formats to GeoJSON.

 It currently supports: